 The Report given by the Auditors on the Financial Statements of your Company is part of the Annual Report.
-There has been no qualification, reservation, adverse remark or disclaimer given by the Auditors in their Report.
+There are no qualification, observation or adverse remark made by the statutory auditors in their Audit Report.

 24.3 Secretarial Audit: